Can Naltrexone Cause Hallucinations?

 Are Hallucinations From Naltrexone Common?

-Hallucinations and other serious side effects may occur if naltrexone treatment is initiated prematurely—that is, before a person is fully detoxed from substances of abuse.
+Hallucinating while taking naltrexone as directed is not common.
+This is an adverse side effect that can occur, but is fairly rare.
+Hallucinations and other serious side effects may occur if naltrexone treatment is initiated prematurely, that is, before a person is fully detoxed from substances of abuse.

-Taking naltrexone with opioids still in your system—or taking opioids while on naltrexone—could result in severe opioid withdrawal symptoms, including agitation and hallucinations.
+Taking naltrexone with opioids still in your system, or taking opioids while on naltrexone, could result in severe opioid withdrawal symptoms, including agitation and hallucinations.

 What To Do If You Hallucinate While Taking Naltrexone